 The funding received through The Co-operative Bank’s Customer Donation Fund has helped the group to buy more of the machinery they need to reach as many people as possible with these life changing opportunities.

-All Community Directplus account holders can apply for up to £1000 from the Customer Donation Fund to support special projects and fundraising activities.
-The closing dates for applications are March and September, and they will then be assessed in April and October.
-We will notify you of the outcome of your application.
-Apply using the form below.
+If you’re a Community Directplus account holder, you can apply for up to £1,000 from the Customer Donation Fund to support special projects and fundraising activities by completing the form below.